Howdy folks! 😊

 - After 5 minutes, remove the cover, and you’ll see that the leaves would have wilted down.
 With a wooden spoon, stir and mix the leaves together with the tomatoes and onion for even distribution.
 Replace the cover and cook for another 5 minutes.
 Then the dish is ready! 😊

-- Served mine with Nshima, Grilled chicken and gravy. #Delicious 😋👌🏾
+- Served mine with Nshima, Garlic Grilled Chicken and gravy. #Delicious 😋👌🏾